 Our Open Platform Routemaster buses for hire are painted in immaculate pillar box red externally.
 Internally, they are fully refurbished, including a

-at the rear, and may then either enter the lower saloon, or go up the spiral staircase to the top deck.
+at the rear, and may then either enter the lower saloon, or go up the spiral staircase to the closed top upper saloon (top deck).
 The seats are moquette covered with a red or blue theme, and mostly arranged in pairs, providing a spacious travelling environment.

 is always provided; for passengers' safety, comfort and convenience.
 Unlike coaches and limousines which are staffed by a driver only, the conductor is always available during the journey.
 The conductor can issue Souvenir Tickets from a period mechanical ticket machine as an optional service.